-Dimensional's goal when voting on shareholder proposals to portfolio companies is to support those proposals that protect or enhance shareholder value through improved board accountability, improved policies and procedures, or improved disclosure.
+Dimensional's goal when voting on portfolio company shareholder proposals is to support those proposals that protect or enhance shareholder value through improved board accountability, improved policies and procedures, or improved disclosure.

-When evaluating shareholder proposals, Dimensional will consider whether the proposal addresses a material issue to the portfolio company, the portfolio company's current handling of the issue (both on an absolute basis and relative to market practices), the company's compliance with regulatory requirements, and the potential cost to the company of implementing the proposal.
-Dimensional may apply additional considerations when voting on sustainability or social shareholder proposals on behalf of portfolios and accounts that incorporate sustainability or social considerations in their portfolio design or have made an affirmative election or provided instruction that Dimensional should prioritize sustainability or social issues as part of voting.
+When evaluating environmental or social shareholder proposals, Dimensional will use research to consider whether the proposal addresses a material issue to the portfolio company, the portfolio company's current handling of the issue (both on an absolute basis and relative to market practices), the portfolio company's compliance with regulatory requirements, and the potential cost to the portfolio company of implementing the proposal.